 The risk remains that too much money would be created if those responsible at the central bank / monetary authority would overestimate the economy's productive capacity.
-This could lead to a situation in which producers would feel that they could raise prices at will because their products would be sold anyway.
-Such price increases could raise the overall price level causing unwanted inflation: so-called "demand-pull inflation", or demand inflation for short.
+This could lead to a situation in which producers would feel that they could raise prices a "Monetary Creation Committee", comparable to the present Monetary Policy Committee of the British central bank, the Bank of England.

+14 The British organization for monetary reform, Positive Money, suggests at will because their products would be sold anyway.
+Such price increases could raise the overall price level causing unwanted inflation: so-called "demand-pull inflation", or demand inflation for short